daniellecrobinson/Data-Rescue-PDX/README.md

  - "www1.ncdc.noaa.gov/pub/data/annualreports/" - we found only a UK Met office PDF citing our PDFs!

 **Extra Credit**

+[JSON lines tutorial](https://github.com/jsonlines/guide) learn command line tools to filter JSON files and figure out what agecies use to fields like "name"

 More on metadata file in JSON formats, [more on metadata](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [Schema](https://project-open-data.cio.gov/v1.1/schema/dataset.json)